 Success changes people, sometimes to their own detriment.
 On one extreme you have those who, upon realizing a major achievement, get a little too caught up in the glory and become egotistical, condescending, and self-important.
 As Hendrix suggested, they lose sight of the fact that self-improvement and learning is a lifelong process.

-On the other extreme we have the self-proclaimed imposters; people who feel that they don’t deserve success or the praise that comes with it, and for whom every achievement is tainted.
-Despite their past successes, they still see themselves as an imposter who will be found out eventually.
+On the other extreme we have the self-proclaimed impostors; people who feel that they don’t deserve success or the praise that comes with it, and for whom every achievement is tainted.
+Despite their past successes, they still see themselves as an impostor who will be found out eventually.

 Who is more likely to struggle with this issue?
-This is what data from our Imposter Syndrome Test reveal:
+This is what data from our Impostor Syndrome Test reveal:

 PERSONALITY AND ATTITUDES

-Perhaps not surprisingly, as self-esteem decreases, the likelihood of developing Imposter Syndrome increases.
+Perhaps not surprisingly, as self-esteem decreases, the likelihood of developing Impostor Syndrome increases.